 Hey girl, hey!

 Welcome to Rooted in Healing.
 My name is Whitney and I run the show around here.
 This isn’t just your average health and wellness blog.
-While my #1 priority is helping women heal autoimmunity through diet, lifestyle, and mindset changes, I also care a lot about the environment, eliminating toxic chemicals from the home, and social justice.
+While my #1 priority is helping you heal autoimmunity through diet, lifestyle, and mindset changes, I also care a lot about the environment, eliminating toxic chemicals from the home, and social justice.
 I try to infuse those things throughout the pages of this website so you get an authentic feel for who I am.
-The world doesn’t need another autoimmune blogger.
+The world doesn’t need another health blogger.
 It needs someone who is going to show up raw, unfiltered, and authentic, so you don’t see an unattainable, cookie cutter version of what it’s like to live with chronic illness.

-My bachelors degree is in Women’s Studies from the Metropolitan State University of Denver.
+My bachelors degree is in Gender Studies from the Metropolitan State University of Denver.
 I studied the complexities of race, class, and gender, and learned the way those things intertwine to create systemic oppression.

 My journey started in 2015 when I noticed a bald patch on my head.